Refinitiv/Real-Time-SDK/Java/README.md

 Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build RTSDK as detailed below.
 In addition, this repository depends on a Binary Pack found in the [release assets](https://github.com/Refinitiv/Real-Time-SDK/releases) section that is auto pulled by a build.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 Real-Time SDK package may also be [downloaded from LSEG Developer Portal](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/download).
+In addition, these distributions depend on a Binary Pack found in the above downloads section.
+This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the Java directory in this package).
+The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 Real-Time SDK package is also available on [MyAccount](https://myaccount.lseg.com/content/mytr/en/downloadcenter.html).
+In addition, these distributions depend on a Binary Pack found in the above downloads section.
+This will not be automatically pulled by the build, and must be downloaded and extracted into the ../RTSDK-BinaryPack directory(Same level as the Java directory in this package).
+The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 ## Building RTSDK